AGROFIMS/hagrofims/README.md

 Thanks to:

-- Platform for Big Data in Agriculture
+- CGIAR Platform for Big Data in Agriculture
 - CIAT
 - IFPRI
 - CIP